gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-19.png" >}}Stroom UI EnableProcessors - pipeline Data Events reprocessed{{< /screenshot >}}

 You should be aware that if you need to reprocess bulk streams that there is an upper limit of 1000 streams that can be reprocessed in a single batch.
-As at Stroom v6 if you exceed this number then you receive no error notification but the task never completes.
+As of Stroom v6, if you exceed this number then you receive no error notification but the task never completes.
 The reason for this behaviour is to do with database performance and complexity.
 When you reprocess the current selection of filtered data, it can contain data that has resulted from many pipelines and this requires creation of new processor filters for each of these pipelines.
 Due to this complexity there exists an arbitrary limit of 1000 streams.

 A workaround for this limitation is to create batches of 'Events' by filtering the event streams based on **Type** and **Create Time**.

 For example in our `Apache-SSLBlackBox-V2.0-EVENTS` event feed select the {{< stroom-icon "filter.svg" >}} icon.